 There are pros and cons to all CGM systems.
 Since I’ve only worn Medtronic and Dexcom devices to date, I’ll give you my opinions based on those so you can decide if a CGM might help you manage your diabetes better.

-The advantages of continuous glucose monitoring
+The advantages of CGM

 Data